sach-iyer/sach-iyer.github.io/_posts/2025-12-01-ahmedabad-middle-class.md

 excerpt: "> During my field visits, I found that residents of slums often referred to themselves as *middle class*.
 Here I try to understand why those we refer to as the urban poor would identify as middle-class."
 ---

 > This is the first post in a series documenting my observations from my fieldwork in Ahmedabad.
-As part of my master's project on the impact of a community health worker program, I spent many months walking among and talking to the residents of five low-income neighbourhoods (slums) in the city.
+As part of my master's project on the impact of a community health worker program, I spent many months walking among and talking to the residents of five low-income neighbourhoods in the city.

 ---

 **“Aapne bhi dekhe honge, yahan sab *middle-class* log hi hain.
 Unko surgery karne ke liye paisa nahin hota hai.”**
 *(You must have also seen—the people here are all middle class.
 They do not have enough money to get surgery.)*

-Manisha Ben's words caught me off guard on my one of my first visits to Ahmedabad's slums.
+Manisha Ben's\* words caught me off guard on my one of my first visits to Ahmedabad's slums.
 I had spent the preceding weeks reading research papers on healthcare access for the urban poor.
 And yet I had seemingly met the Indian middle class.

 ![Banner - A lane in Shahwadi, Ahmedabad](/images/post_images/blog_middle_class/ahmedabad_image_cropped.jpg "A lane in Shahwadi, Ahmedabad"){: width="700" style="display: block; margin: 0 auto"}